Anti-Aging Alpha Arbutin

 Remember the good old days.
 You are lying out in the sun.
 Baby oil was glistening all over your body.
 A bottle of sun-in or lemon juice spritzed on your hair.

-In years past, dermatologists have used Hydroquinone.
-Hydroquinone is a prescription skin lightener.
-It is available only from a dermatologist.
-Many women have shied away from using it because it has been known to contain carcinogens.
-In clinical studies, it is carcinogenic.
+In years past, dermatologists have used Hydroquinone, a prescription skin lightener.
+However, because it is available only from a dermatologist, many have shied away from using it because it has been known to contain carcinogens.

 Who doesn't want an even-toned complexion?
-As we age, you may have seen dark spots cropping up.
-Brown circles, age, or liver spots, no matter what you call them.
+But, as you age, dark spots may start cropping up.
+Brown circles, age, or liver spots, whatever you call them.
 Cheeks are the most common areas of the face they appear.
-But they also show up on the hands, arms, back, legs, and face.
-This is due to sun exposure.
-These spots are referred to as liver spots.
+But they also appear on the hands, arms, back, legs, and face.

-Along with melanin comes another substance, however, called tyrosinase.
+However, along with melanin comes another substance called tyrosinase.
 This is a component of our skin that works similarly to melanin.
 Tyrosinase causes the darkening of the surface when the sun hits it.
-Alpha Arbutin blocks Tyrosinase activity.
+Alpha Arbutin blocks tyrosinase activity.
 It helps reduce the skin's melanin production.
-Unlike getting a suntan, the dark spots these tyrosinases cause rarely fade over time.
+Unlike getting a suntan, the dark spots these tyrosinases cause rarely fade.

-Alpha arbutin steps in and blocks tyrosinase from developing into a dark spot.
-It is quickly absorbed into the skin.
+Alpha arbutin steps in and blocks tyrosinase from developing into a dark spot by quickly absorbing into the skin.
 It reacts with tyrosinase, reducing its effect.
 In clinical trials, alpha arbutin products have performed better than other skin lighteners and brighteners — good news for women who want to naturally reduce the appearance of age spots.

-You can tackle these signs of aging with our Fade Away Serum.
-It contains 7% Alpha Arbutin and is designed to work fast.
+You can tackle these signs of aging with our Fade Away Serum, containing 7% Alpha Arbutin and designed to work fast!